yukiegosapporo/carbontribe_page/content/book/for_partners.md

 **Verification & Monitoring**
 Our AI-driven technology continuously verifies and quantifies carbon removal efforts using scientific models and remote sensing.
 **NFT Minting**
-Verified carbon credits are converted into unique, traceable NFTs, ready for trading on blockchain-enabled marketplaces.
+Verified digital assets are converted into unique, traceable NFTs, ready for trading on blockchain-enabled marketplaces.

-By partnering with Carbontribe, you contribute to a transparent and efficient carbon credit market while ensuring that your sustainability efforts translate into measurable economic and environmental value.
+By partnering with Carbontribe, you contribute to a transparent and efficient digital asset market while ensuring that your sustainability efforts translate into measurable economic and environmental value.
 **Join us in shaping the future of carbon removal.** 🌍